“I Have Social Media Skills, But My Resume Isn’t Getting Me the Job”

 ATS Best Practices for a Social Media Resume

-- Instead of “Managed company’s social media,” say “Developed and executed a social media strategy that increased engagement by 45%.”
+- Instead of “Managed company’s social media,” say “Developed and executed a social media marketing strategy that increased engagement by 45%.”

 - If a job mentions Facebook Ads, SEO, or Google Analytics, include these exact terms (as long as you have experience with them).